AAshrafHussein/imitation-learning-carla/README.md

 ```sh
 $ python ./PythonClient/racetrack/train_on_depth.py
 ```
-to be done will be done later... for more info contact me @ mohamedgad1997@gmail.com
+more info will be added later... for more info contact me @ mohamedgad1997@gmail.com